luisico/gold-standard-images/README.md

 A standard Packer's JSON template for parallel generation of artifacts for different cloud providers is located in the `templates/main.json` alongside with a site specific template in `templates/site.json` and OS specific templates in directory `templates/os` (ie `CentOS-7.2.1511.json`).

 The main template declares a set of variables (`user variables` as per Packer).
 These variables are unset in the main template and instead should be set in the appropriate template (see below).
 Note that failure to set all variables declared with `null` in the main template will prevent the build process.
 Variables can also be overridden in command line (see above).
 Variables are divided into two types:
-- Site specific variables (for example namespace, versions, server urls and locale info) should be set in `templates/site.json` (an example is provided in `templates/site.json.example`).
+- Site specific variables (for example namespace, versions, server urls, disk space and locale info) should be set in `templates/site.json` (an example is provided in `templates/site.json.example`).
 - OS specific variables (ie `os_name`, `os_version`, `iso` and `iso_checksum`, `iso_server` and `repo_server`).
 These should be set in the OS specific template under `templates/os` (an example is provided in `templates/os/CentOS-7.2.1511.json.example`).

 This setup provides flexibility in the image building process and allows site and os selection.